TheCelavi/DmDecimalCalculatorBundle/src/Dm/DecimalCalculator/Resources/doc/index.rst

 ``scale`` defines the operational precision scale which ought to be used (that is, how many decimal points to use in mathematical operations with the numbers).
-Higer scale will decrease of risk of accumulating rounding errors in successive mathematical operations, while on the other hand it will increase processor and memory consumption. ``round`` defines the number of decimal points for final result, by default the same number of decimal points is used as defined in ``scale``.
+Higher scale will decrease of risk of accumulating rounding errors in successive mathematical operations, while on the other hand it will increase processor and memory consumption. ``round`` defines the number of decimal points for final result, by default the same number of decimal points is used as defined in ``scale``.

-Section contstants defines most common mathematical constants that can be used (PI, e).
+Section constants defines most common mathematical constants that can be used (PI, e).
 Please note that numbers are, and must be, provided as a string.